Skip to content

 Additional Training Experiences

-Professional Issues Seminar.
 Issues of professional development are an integral part of this seminar.
 Topics may include legal and ethical issues, career opportunities in psychology, insurance and managed care, private practice, professional organizations, risk management, licensure process, etc. This seminar also provides extensive support for interns' job search efforts.

 Examples of apprenticeships include working on a project with an administrator, jointly designing and implementing a psychoeducational outreach program, developing and implementing targeted interventions to address specific clinical issues, etc.

-Research.
 CMHC supports interns' dissertation work in several ways.
 Interns may devote some of their apprenticeship/preceptorship hours for their dissertation.
 Skilled research consultants are available on campus to assist with research design, data analysis, statistics and computer usage and UT has one of the largest academic library systems in the United States.
-Access to computers for data analysis and word processing is available.
+Psychology interns deliver a research-based presentation during their internship year.
+This can be focused on dissertation efforts or other previous research, a research proposal, integration of research with a clinical case or a topic of interest to the intern, or other approved professional topic.
+Some interns have used this presentation time to prepare for professional “job talks” or conference presentations.

 Interns may become involved in CMHC research activities and may choose to collaborate with staff members to develop research projects or publication activities.
 CMHC is the national coordinating site for The Research Consortium of Counseling and Psychological Services in Higher Education, composed of approximately 70 colleges and universities that participate in nationwide studies on college student mental health.